• Share this on:

 1. Make sure your product complies with the EU’s General Product Safety Directive (GPSD: 2001/95/EC).
 If your buyer supplied the product design, it is their responsibility to guarantee it is legally safe for consumers to use.

-2. Make sure you comply with the EU’s REACH Regulation.
-This restricts the use of chemicals in apparel and trims, including certain Azo-dyes; flame retardants; waterproofing and stain-repelling chemicals and nickel.
+2. Make sure you comply with the EU’s REACH regulation.
+This restricts the use of chemicals in apparel and trims, including certain Azo-dyes, flame retardants, waterproofing and stain-repelling chemicals and nickel.
+To prevent non-compliance, test input materials before production.

-4. Specify the material content of every apparel item that you export to the EU, in accordance with EU Regulation 1007/2011.
-Check the EU Access2Markets online helpdesk on how to do it.
+4. Specify the material composition of every apparel item that you export to the EU, in line with Regulation (EU) 1007/2011.
+Check the EU Access2Markets online helpdesk on how to do this.
 Fibres which collectively account for up to 15% of the total weight, may be designated by the term ‘other fibres’.

 5. Do not violate any Intellectual Property (IP) rights and do not copy or share designs with other buyers.
-If your buyer provides the design, they will be liable in case the item is found to violate a property right.
+If your buyer provides the design, they will be liable if the item is found to violate a property right.

 Tips: